Monotosh Chakladar

-Monotosh Chakladar (মনোতোষ চাকলাদার; born 4 April 1998) is an Indian professional footballer who plays as a defender for Chennaiyin in the Indian Super League.
+Monotosh Chakladar (মনোতোষ চাকলাদার; born 4 April 1998) is an Indian professional footballer who plays as a defender.

 Club career

 Monotosh started his career with the youth academy of United SC.
 He joined Kolkata giants Mohammedan in 2018 and played in the 2017–18 I-League 2nd Division.

 He joined Pathachakra in 2018 and played in the 2018–19 Calcutta Premier Division.

 Gokulam Kerala

 His good showing for Pathachakra in the 2018–19 Calcutta Premier Division, earned him a loan spell at I-League club Gokulam Kerala.

 On 31 October, he made his debut for the club against NEROCA in a 1–1 stalemate.
 He finished the season with four matches for the Malabarians as they finished 10th in the league table.

 Peerless

 He returned from the loan and joined Peerless and won the 2019–20 Calcutta Premier Division.

 East Bengal

 In January 2020, Monotosh signed for I-League club and Kolkata giants East Bengal on loan for the remainder of the season.

 He made his only appearance for the club, on 17 February against Indian Arrows, coming on as a 87th-minute substitute for Asheer Akhtar in a 3–1 win.